learn-co-curriculum/dsc-introduction-to-keras/README.md

 ### Adding layers

-Once we have initialized a network object as shown above, we can then add layers to the network which includes the number of layers we wish to add, as well as which activiation function we hope to use.
+Once we have initialized a network object as shown above, we can then add layers to the network which includes the number of layers we wish to add, as well as which activation function we hope to use.
 For example, when coding from scratch, we previously used the sigmoid and ReLu activation functions.

 The `Dense` method indicates that this layer will be fully connected.
 There are other layer architectures that we will discuss further in upcoming labs and lessons.